See the interactive slide show at the Huffington Post and vote for your favorite tip.

 But nothing worth having is free, and the price you pay for a decade plus* of “fit-and-forget” contraception is that the fitting part and the adjustment that follows can be uncomfortable.
 Just how much so is hard to predict.
 On a scale of uncomfortable things we women do to get our bodies just the way we want them, ranging from, say, piercings to Brazilians to tattoos, an IUD insertion usually falls somewhere on the piercing-to- Brazilian end of the spectrum.
 And then there’s adjustment.
 Some wombs welcome the newcomer from the moment it arrives.
 A few boot the first one back out into the cold world in the weeks or months after it gets put in.
 Most grumble a bit before deciding they like the company.
 Here are ten tips that can make your IUD experience what you were hoping for when you first dialed your clinic.

 1. Think ahead of time about what you want out of your contraception.
 One Seattle family planning expert asks every woman who comes through the door, “How often do you want to have your period?
 Once a month, once every few months, or never?”
 Contraceptives offer a range of options for regulating menstrual symptoms including bleeding and cramps.
 For women who want totally hormone-free contraception, a copper IUD is by far the most effective and easy option available, but hormone-free means your periods typically will continue as before.
-Flow tends to increase during the first six months and then taper back to its original level for the next decade.
+Flow tends to increase over the first six months and then taper back to its original level for the next decade.
 Alternately, an IUD that releases a small dose of the progestin levonorgestrel will cause your period (and bloating and cramps) to decrease over time.
 For many women they stop altogether by the end of the first year; others level out with “panty-liner periods.”

 2. Pick a provider with lots of experience.
-The comfort and success of IUD insertion, and the likelihood of it staying put are highly correlated with provider experience.
+The comfort and success of IUD insertion are highly correlated with provider experience.
 Find a clinician (doctor, nurse specialist, or midwife) who puts in IUD’s every day, or at least every week.
 Normally the process of getting an IUD takes ten to fifteen minutes.
 But some insertions are more challenging than others.
 There are a few different ways that you might try to get an IUD and end up without one.
 Insertion failure means your provider tries to put in an IUD, but can’t get it situated properly.
 She might ask you to come back after using a cervix softening agent or offer a different kind of contraception.
 Perforation is a rare complication (1/1000) in which the IUD pokes through the wall of the uterus and has to be removed.
 Expulsion (1-5/100) means that the IUD gets rejected (and ejected) at some point after the insertion.
 Many expulsions occur because the IUD wasn’t placed exactly right in the first place, so the better your provider and the longer your IUD is in, the less likely it is that your body will kick it out.
 If this sounds daunting, remember: any risks or inconveniences of an IUD are teeny compared to the risks and inconveniences of an unwanted pregnancy or even the health effects and inconveniences of many women’s menstruation.

 3. Ask lots of questions.
 Your body is important, and we all “know” a lot of stuff about our female parts and potential accoutrements that simply isn’t true.
 So ask away, and then decide what’s right for you.
 There are no stupid questions; think of bringing a written list.
 Here are some you might want answered: How will this be different from the contraception I have been using?
 Could an IUD increase my risk of infection or infertility?
-(It probably will protect against these risks, but it depends on your health at the time of insertion.)
+(Note: It probably will protect against these risks, but it depends on your health at the time of insertion.)
 How will my IUD affect my lifestyle as an (athlete, dancer, mother . . . you fill in the blank)?
 If I get a hormonal IUD and my period stops (oh, yes, please), how will I know if I’m pregnant?
 What’s going to happen during my insertion?
 What will I feel like after?
 How would I know if something was wrong?
 What is my adjustment phase likely to be like?
 Knowing my priorities, what are my other options?
 How much is this going to cost; can I make monthly payments similar to the cost of the Pill?

 4. Bring a friend.
 Most of us get home and then think of five questions we wish we had asked.
 Your friend is likely to think of some of those questions on the spot.
 During the procedure itself, your friend can either stay with you or sit outside, depending on whether you want someone there to talk you through the process or whether you’d rather be alone.
 Sometimes women have what is called a vaso-vagal reaction to any discomfort in the cervical region, which can make you woozy.
 Start the pampering process (Number 6 below) by letting your friend drive you to and from your appointment.

 5. Actively manage insertion discomfort.
 An IUD insertion right after delivery or right after an abortion feels like – almost nothing.
-But if you’re trying to head off your first pregnancy, not the next one, then you’re likely to feel some pinching and cramps.
+But if you’re trying to head off your first pregnancy, not the next one, then you’re likely to experience some pinching and cramps.
 The cramping can feel like anything from mild period cramps to brief labor cramps.
 Your provider may offer you misoprostol to soften your cervix ahead of the procedure.
 She may also offer you Lidocaine, a numbing agent, at the time of the insertion.
 Misoprostol can cause nausea or diarrhea, so many providers don’t use it unless they can’t get the IUD in during a first attempt.
 Lidocaine definitely numbs, but the pricks and the extra delay mean that some women say it’s easier to just go for it.
 Be assertive about what you want.
 If you are a virgin and haven’t had pap smears, you may find the speculum the most uncomfortable part of the procedure.
 Ask your provider about using a pediatric speculum –some can—or think about using vaginal dilators ahead of time.

 7. Warm your tummy.
 Invest in an inexpensive heating pad – available at any drug store.
 An IUD is teeny, a little plastic “T” that would fit on a half-dollar.
 (Even smaller ones are in the works.)
 But uteruses come in many sizes, and most do a bit more cramping over the first few months as everything settles in.
 A heating pad or hot water bottle tucked on your lap can feel like just the right thing.
 My daughter laid around on hers, doing homework.
 Weeks later she confessed that the cramps were gone but the heating pad had become a sweet addiction.
 For work or school you can buy 12-hour disposable warmers made for menstrual cramps.
 They’re like finger and toe warmers for skiing but flat and designed to stick to the inside of your clothes just below your belly button.